 The app’s interactive map uses a “clear status” indicator to easily show drone operators where they can fly, considering variables like controlled airspace, special use airspace, TFRs, airport locations, and more.

-Pro Tip: Before flying over new destinations, do your research and watch for “no drone” signs once you arrive.
+Before flying over new destinations, do your research and watch for “no drone” signs once you arrive.
 Also learn about the Operations Over People rule and know when you may need to request a flight waiver.
-By being respectful of drone flying restrictions, you are helping to foster a positive community image of all drone pilots.

 What is Remote ID and What Does it Mean for Drone Pilots?

-The newest drone operation policy change takes effect September 16, 2023.
-Starting on that date, drones flying inside US airspace will need to broadcast remote identification and location information.
+A recent drone operation policy change took effect on September 16, 2023.
+From that date, part of the registration requirements for drones flying inside US airspace requires that the drone must be able to broadcast remote identification and location information.

 This new requirement is known as Remote ID.
-The FAA says its Remote ID program “helps the FAA, law, enforcement, and other federal agencies find the control station when a drone appears to be flying in an unsafe manner or where it is not allowed to fly.”
+The FAA says its Remote ID program is for the sake of public safety and that it “helps the FAA, law, enforcement, and other federal agencies find the control station when a drone appears to be flying in an unsafe manner or where it is not allowed to fly.”

 FAA Drone Laws FAQs